BloomTechBackend/bd-team-project-priyanka/project_documents/designdoc.md

 ### 4.2.
 Out of Scope

-* Getting availability of nearby doctors based on GPS location.
+* Getting the availability of nearby doctors based on GPS location.

 # 5. Proposed Architecture Overview